-BREAST AND CERVICAL CANCER SCREENING SERVICES The number of screening services provided through the CSP has increased, overall, in the past 17 program years (Figure 4).
-The program provided over 745,000 mammograms, nearly 870,000 clinical breast exams (CBEs) and nearly 450,000 Pap tests to low income, uninsured and underinsured women between the 1994-1995 and 2010-2011 program years.
-In the 2009-2010 program year alone, over 33,000 mammograms, over 33,000 CBEs and nearly 16,000 Pap tests were provided.
-In the 2010-2011 program year, over 41,000 mammograms, over 41,000 CBEs and over 20,000 Pap tests were provided.
+BREAST AND CERVICAL CANCER SCREENING SERVICES The CSP provided over 785,000 mammograms, nearly 910,000 clinical breast exams (CBEs) and nearly 470,000 Pap tests to low income, uninsured and underinsured women between the 1994-1995 and 2011-2012 program years (Figure 4).
+In the 2011-2012 program year alone, over 41,000 mammograms, nearly 40,000 CBEs and over 18,000 Pap tests were provided.
 Figure 4

 The CSP provides screening mammograms to women ages 40 and older, but identifies women ages 50 and older as a greater priority for mammography screening due to increased breast cancer incidence in this age group.
 The program sets a goal of providing 75 percent of screening mammograms to women ages 50 and older.
-In the 2009-2010 and 2010-2011 program years, respectively, 57.2 percent and 58.0 percent of women who received screening mammograms were ages 50 or older.
+In the 2011-2012 program year, 59.4 percent of women who received screening mammograms were ages 50 or older.
 Another priority for the CSP is to provide Pap tests to women who are rarely (screened more than 5 years ago) or never screened for cervical cancer.
 The program sets a goal of providing at least 20 percent of initial Pap tests to women who are rarely or have never been screened for cervical cancer.
-In the 2009-2010 and 2010-2011 program years, respectively, 26.6 percent and 29.3 percent of the initial Pap tests provided through the CSP were for women who were rarely or never screened.
-Regular mammography rescreening of program clients is an integral component of the CSP.
-Among women ages 40 to 63, the rescreening rate has generally increased since the inception of the program in 1994 (Figure 5).
-Women ages 50 to 63 have been consistently rescreened at higher rates than women ages 40-49.
-For women with a previous mammogram during the 2009-2010 program year, the proportions of women rescreened since then were 41.3 percent and 50.4 percent for clients ages 40-49 and 50-63, respectively.
+In the 2011-2012 program year, 29.3 percent of the initial Pap tests provided through the CSP were for women who were rarely or never screened.
+BREAST CANCER SCREENING RESULTS An abnormal CBE result is defined as having a mass or other finding in the breast.
+Figure 5 illustrates the age-specific percentages of abnormal CBEs in the 2011-2012 program year.
+Overall, the percentage of abnormal CBEs among all clients screened in the program was 8.3 percent for the 2011-2012 program year.
+The percentage of abnormal results varied with age, generally decreasing with increasing age.
+This is explained, in part, by the fact that, beginning in 2009, clients 18 to 39 were eligible to receive breast cancer screening through the CSP only if they were at increased risk or symptomatic for breast cancer.
 Figure 5